 DO THE BENEFITS OUTWEIGH THE HARMS?

-Will millions of wireless antennas on earth, tens of thousands of satellites filling our skies, billions of sensors and cameras squeezing from our world every “bit” of data imaginable, provide overall benefit or harm to our infinitely fine-tuned web of life?
+Will millions of wireless antennas on earth, tens of thousands of satellites filling our skies complemented by thousands of Earth-Based Stations and millions of User-Terminals, billions of sensors and cameras squeezing from our world every “bit” of data imaginable, provide overall benefit or harm to our infinitely fine-tuned web of life?

 As digitalization spirals out of control in an ever-expanding web of technology gone rogue, perhaps it’s time to consider whether the harms outweigh the hoped for and hyped about benefits.

-Below is a brief overview of some of the reasons people around the world are sounding the alarm about 5G and calling for safer wired technology.
+Below is a brief overview of why people around the world are sounding the alarm about 5G and calling for safer wired technology.

 Once 4G/5G antennas are densely installed in communities around the globe and interacting with tens of thousands of satellites polluting our skies, no one will be able to escape continuous, involuntary exposure to non-ionizing radiation.
 The unborn child, young children, the elderly, and people with chronic illnesses, microwave sickness, or compromised immune systems will be particularly vulnerable.